Exploring the Role of Self Schema in Identity Formation

 We Give Our Life a Label and Meaning

+When we construct an autobiographical narrative of our experiences, we rely heavily on self schemas to give structure and meaning to our self story.
 Whether we see ourselves as smart, funny, stupid or ugly, colors our interpretation of experience.
-Aaron T. Beck explains that “a schema constitutes the basis for screening out, differentiating, and coding the stimuli that confronts the individual.”
-Beck continues to write that an individual “categorizes and evaluates his experiences through a matrix of schemas” (1987, p.
+Aaron T. Beck explains that “A schema constitutes the basis for screening out, differentiating, and coding the stimuli that confronts the individual.”
+Beck continues to write that an individual “categorizes and evaluates his experiences through a matrix of schemas” (Beck, 1987, p.
 13).

-Ronnie Janoff-Bulman defines schema as “a mental structure that represents organized knowledge about a given concept or type of stimulus” (2010).
+Ronnie Janoff-Bulman defines schema as “a mental structure that represents organized knowledge about a given concept or type of stimulus” (Janoff-Bulman, 2010).
 Basically, our schemas take the hulking flow of unmanageable data, filter it and produce a simplified reality that we can grasp.
 Which is great, unless, or schema is severely misguided, motivating a maladaptive response to present demands.

 Stable Core Beliefs About the Self